-Sometimes it’s the unexpected moments or events which spark a flurry of creativity and lead to a new passion project, like these whimsical scenes in vintage tins made by Brighton artist, Kate Lulham.
+Sometimes it’s the unexpected moments or events which spark creative adventures and lead to a new passion project, like these whimsical scenes in vintage tins made by Brighton artist, Kate Lulham.

 ‘My sister-in-law gave me a tin for my birthday one year and for some reason, I’m not sure why, I felt the need to make something of it,’ she told me.

 Her first scene was inspired by a quirky sweet shop she loved when she was at university in Newcastle.
 ‘There was only one old lady serving in the shop and she spent all her time shimmying up and down a ladder to get to the right tub.
 It always took an age to get served and we ended up queuing up outside, but no one seemed to mind!’

 Fifteen years later and Kate is still making scenes in tins!
 Obviously her portfolio has grown considerably since – she’s made a tea room, coffee house, camp ground, beach scenes, a fish stall, and bigger pieces such as a prison, a hotel, a gallery and a street scene – to name a few.
 She each scene using painted layers of cut metal and there’s so much detail in each one, from the first polka dot on a bikini to the last lace doily…